pawelqs/ngs_workflows/tools_and_methods/readme.md

 ## mutations analysis:

+* To test whether the genotype matrix violates the infinite-sites assumption, we ran the four-gamete test.
+The four-gamete theorem states that an m × n binary matrix M has an undirected perfect phylogeny if and only if no pair of columns contain all four binary pairs (0,0; 0,1; 1,0; and 1,1), where m represents the number of taxa (leaves of the tree) and n represents genomic sites [47].

 * 2-dimensional clustering in the MDS space (r function `cmdscale(x, eig = TRUE, k = 2)` where x is a matrix with cells in the columns and mutations in the rows)
 * continue with hierarchical clustering using heatmaps (`heatmap.2()` from qplots (CRAN))